olxbr/metrics-server-exporter/README.md

 ### Grafana Dashboard

-You can use the following dashboard to plot metrics-exporter-metrics to Grafana.
+You can use the following dashboard to plot metrics from metrics-server-exporter to Grafana.

 ![image](https://user-images.githubusercontent.com/3788237/82919047-e6b1d880-9f4b-11ea-9133-584d9b6abf86.png)

 https://grafana.com/grafana/dashboards/12363